microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    Get-AzContext
    ```

-* {ENVIRONMENTNAME} variable error: EnvironmentName is used a prefix for naming Azure resources, you have to adhere to Azure naming guidelines.
+* **{ENVIRONMENTNAME} variable error**: EnvironmentName is used a prefix for naming Azure resources, you have to adhere to Azure naming guidelines.
 The value has to be globally unique and can't be longer than 13 characters.
 Here's an example of an error you might see due to a long name.
    <center><img src="../images/errors-envname-length.png" width="850"></center>

-* PowerShell Execution Policy errors: are another type of error that you might run into.
+* **PowerShell Execution Policy errors**: are another type of error that you might run into.
 In order to allow unsigned scripts and scripts from remote repositories, you might see a couple of different errors documented below.
    <center><img src="../images/powershell-executionpolicy-1.png" width="850"></center>
    <center><img src="../images/powershell-executionpolicy-2.png" width="850"></center>